 The Hazard of death for Preterm neonates who had 5th minute APGAR score of less than 7 was 91% compare to their counterparts (AHR: 1.91(95% CI: 1.30,2.81)) (p<0.01).
-This finding was supported by the findings of studies conducted in china(32), Brazil(33), Iran(34) ,Cameroon (35) and in Ethiopia Mizan Tepi hospital(36), Tikur Anbesa specialized hospital(37), University of Gonder specialized Hospital (31) and Ghana(17).
+This finding was supported by the findings of studies conducted in china(32), Brazil(33), Iran(34) ,Cameroon (35) and in Ethiopia like Mizan Tepi hospital(36), Tikur Anbesa specialized hospital(37), University of Gonder specialized Hospital (31) and Ghana(17).
 Miss diagnosis of the preterm neonates and delay in identification of newborn complications and its management might be among the reasons.
 Scientific evidences put the decreased Apgar score as one of the major reasons for the death of preterm neonate.

-According to this study, the risk of death for preterm neonates with perinatal asphyxia at the time of admission was times higher than preterm neonates who had no perinatal asphyxia at the time of admission (AHR=2.64(95% CI: 1.93, 3.61)) (p<0.001).
+According to this study, the risk of death for preterm neonates with perinatal asphyxia at the time of admission was about 3 times higher than preterm neonates who had no perinatal asphyxia at the time of admission (AHR=2.64(95% CI: 1.93, 3.61)) (p<0.001).
 This finding was in line with the study findings of tertiary hospital in Addis Ababa (24), Mizan Tepi Hospital (36) and Felegehiwot hospital in Bahir Dar (21).
 The high rate of mortality because of perinatal asphyxia which accounts 74 (69.8%) compared to the mortality of other neonates who had no birth asphyxia 167 (27.1%)) in this finding is of particular interest.
 This is because it is a preventable cause of neonatal death and higher mortality in neonatal care unit might be related to the inadequate service quality (i.e. lack of commitment, mechanical ventilation, surfactant administration, and parenteral)